 Catching the Train to Harwich

 Leaving from London at the end of our holiday in the UK, we were meant to catch a train to connect with our ferry about 7pm from Liverpool St station, with a connection along the way.

 We ended up having a lot of dramas, due to a signal failure along the line, which meant none of the trains were leaving from Liverpool St station.
 There was a lot of confusion all around and panic (at least for us), but we finally made it onto the first train to depart, and arrived around 9:30pm.

 Even if you aren’t required to arrive earlier due to travelling with a dog, I recommend arriving and boarding as early as possible.
-For starters, once you board the ship the clock are set to Central European time and it’s already an hour later.
+For starters, once you board the ship the clocks are set to Central European time and it’s already an hour later.
 Additionally, it’s nice to have some time to enjoy the ship’s facilities.

 Boarding the Stena Line Ferry

 The train station at Harwich International is right next to the ferry terminal, meaning it doesn’t take long from the train arrival until you board the ship.
 Our late arrival with a dog didn’t end up causing a problem.

 In fact, we don’t recall that Schnitzel’s pet passport was checked at all, unlike when travelling the other direction.
 (Of course, post-Brexit, this has now changed.)
 Once onboard, we headed to the reception, were assigned a kennel number and took him down to settle in for the night.

 The kennels on board our Stena Line ship (Stena Hollandica, but presumably also the second ship operating the route) were split into two rooms, each of them accessed only upon entering a code.
 Schnitzel was in a small kennel on the top in the larger room.